api3dao/oev-docs/docs/oev-searchers/in-depth/mev-with-signed-apis.md

 the public
 [base feed endpoints](/oev-searchers/in-depth/dapis/#base-feed-endpoints) to get the real-time values for the base feed beacons used by the dApp.
-This data may be either used immediately to look for the OEV opportunities.
+This data may be used immediately to look for the OEV opportunities.

 ## Simulating a Data Feed Update

-Assuming a searcher calls the Signed APIs and has a valid data to update the base feed, they can use them to simulate the data feed update on-chain followed up by a call to check for OEV opportunities.
+Assuming a searcher called the Signed APIs and has a valid data to update the base feed, they can use them to simulate the data feed update on-chain followed up by a call to check for OEV opportunities.